build-engineering/build-buddy/Getting_Started.md

 ### Custom Themes

-AgentLabUI supports custom theming through the configuration system.
+Build Buddy supports custom theming through the configuration system.
 Themes can be configured to match your organization's branding.

 ### MCP Integration